Japan Society of Boston

 More about Wendy Cutler

 As the Vice President and Managing Director of the Washington D.C.
 Office of the Asia Society Policy Institute (ASPI) Wendy Cutler focuses on building ASPI’s presence in Washington — strengthening its outreach as a think/do tank — and on leading initiatives that address challenges related to trade and women’s empowerment in Asia.
 Previously, she served nearly three decades as a diplomat and negotiator in the Office of the U.S. Trade Representative (USTR).
 Most recently she served as Acting Deputy U.S. Trade Representative, working on a range of U.S. trade negotiations and initiatives in the Asia-Pacific region, and was responsible for the Trans-Pacific Partnership (TPP) agreement, including the bilateral negotiations with Japan.
 Ms. Cutler received her master’s degree from Georgetown University’s School of Foreign Service and her bachelor’s degree from the George Washington University.

-Please note that the we take pictures at our events for use in Facebook and blog posts.
-Registering for an event is tantamount to giving us permission to use your likeness in these ways.
+Please note that the we often take pictures at events for our records and sometimes for use in public media such as Facebook and blog posts.
+Registering for an event generally signifies acknowledgment that your likeness may be used in these ways.
 If you are not comfortable with this, please let us know and we can accommodate you.